PavlopoulosLab/Flame/README.md

 # Flame
-Flame: A web tool for functional enrichment analysis using multiple gene lists
+Flame: A web tool for functional enrichment analysis using multiple gene lists.